catdude2000/lab1/README.md

 Estimate of time needed to complete: 15 minutes

-Start time:
+Start time:??

-Finish time:
+Finish time:??

-Actual time needed to complete:
+Actual time needed to complete:hours

 Number and name of feature: #2, Allow users to vote on their favorite beast

-Estimate of time needed to complete:
+Estimate of time needed to complete:??

-Start time:
+Start time:??

-Finish time:
+Finish time:??

-Actual time needed to complete:
+Actual time needed to complete:45 minutes

 Number and name of feature: #3, Bootstrap

-Estimate of time needed to complete:
+Estimate of time needed to complete:??

-Start time:
+Start time:??

-Finish time:
+Finish time:??

-Actual time needed to complete:
+Actual time needed to complete:45 minutes